Reviews You Can Rely On

 Must remove hiking boots to put them on

-The Columbia Rebel Roamer is the best, most protective rain pant you can buy for the price.
-This is a durable pant with great weather resistance that we found comparable to some of the higher-end options.
+The Columbia Rebel Roamers are the best, most protective rain pants you can buy for the price.
+These are durable pants with great weather resistance that we found comparable to some of the higher-end options.
 They're comfortable and also versatile — we used them for skiing, too.
 If you're on a budget or just don't want to spend a ton of money on rain pants that you might not use very often, then these versatile bad boys blow the low-priced competition out of the water.
 You can certainly buy nicer rain pants, but with all things considered regarding weight, compressed size, and weather resistance, these pants are a fantastic value.

 Read more: Columbia Rebel Roamer review